Fine Arts Library

 While our book and periodical collections are represented individually in HOLLIS, only a fraction of our images are included.
 Many more special collections appear there only at the collection level.
 Selected images from our Special Visual Collections and a significant portion of our art and architecture teaching images may also be found in the Visual Information Access (VIA) catalog as well as HOLLIS.

 Materials for the study of art, architecture, archeology, film, and visual studies may also be found in other Harvard libraries.
 Medieval manuscripts, rare illustrated books, drawings, prints, and photographs are in the collection of Houghton Library.
 Contemporary architecture and design are collected by the Frances Loeb Library of the Graduate School of Design.
 The primary collection of African, Native American, pre-Columbian, Oceanic, and other ethnographic materials is in the Tozzer Library.
-Film history publications, materials on esthetics and classical archeology materials are primarily found in Widener Library.
+The Harvard Film Archive houses original films in all formats, film posters, and a large collection of film stills.
+Publications related to film history, aesthetics, and classical archeology are primarily found in Widener Library.